Mouse Switch Guide

-If you've been keeping people up at night with all that clicking, it might be worth giving these a try.
+If you've been keeping people up at night with all that clicking, or catching some glances at the office, it might be worth giving these a try.
 They're not the best feeling switches out there, but they're definitely silent.

 These switches are two pin opposed to the traditional three pins.
 To install these switches, you would solder them using the first and second pin holes, leaving the third (bottom) pin empty.

-These switches are surface mounted to terminals on the mouse PCB (circuit board), rather than mounted using pins on the bottom of the switch.
-This type of soldering is mainly used for side buttons, such as on the Logitech G Pro Wireless.
+These switches are surface mounted rather than using pins.
+This type of soldering in mice is mainly used for side buttons, such as the side buttons on the Logitech G Pro Wireless.

-These purple plunger switches are very unique looking and found in all of Razer's newest mice offerings.
+These purple plunger switches are very unique looking and found in all of Razer's latest mice offerings.
 You cannot currently purchase replacements of these anywhere, but hopefully that will change in the future!